— A RAG Inquiry

 Where this opens

-The Mahamudra corpus is the starting point — but the inquiry is already widening.
+The practise and study corpus is the starting point — but the inquiry is already widening.

 The Abhidharma maps mind across 52 mental factors, their resonances, oppositions, and moment-by-moment dynamics.
 Working with this framework alongside AI architecture, something structural keeps appearing — not a metaphor but a genuine overlap in how these two traditions model the arising and passing of mental formations.

-The Mahamudra view of mind — groundless, self-luminous, empty of inherent existence yet manifesting all phenomena — finds unexpected echoes in what physics says about the vacuum state and the nature of fields.
+The Mahamudra view of mind underpinning our study of the development of mind — groundless, self-luminous, empty of inherent existence yet manifesting all phenomena — finds unexpected echoes in what physics says about the vacuum state and the nature of fields.
 Whether these resonances are poetic or point toward a new ontology is one of the open questions this inquiry is holding.

 We are not claiming answers.
 We are following the resonances and seeing where they lead.